 1) Scan both of your images into a spatial resolution of approximately 500x500.
 Go no larger than 800 pixels and no smaller than 300 pixels in any dimension.
 Scan them at 8 bits/pixel, grayscale (might be called "256 shades of gray" on the scanner).
 If you are scanning a typical 4x6 photo, this would mean scanning at about 100 dpi.
-REMEMBER: set the type and resolution with the scanner software.
+REMEMBER: you can only set the type and resolution with the scanner software.
 The way to see your image's spatial resolution is to check the width and height readouts.
-In other words, don't set the spatial resolution explicitly - only change the dpi.
+In other words, you can't set the spatial resolution explicitly - you are only able to control the dpi.